 An Evening with the Kruger Brothers

-BANJO ROOTS AND BRANCHES Thursday, October 25 - 7PM - Thomas Auditorium, Blue Ridge Community College George Gibson is a banjoist, instrument collector and banjo historian who for over 50 years has been studying the history of the banjo from Africa, the Caribbean, to Appalachia.
-He will demonstrate this history with his large collection of historical banjos.
-An Event Not To Miss!
-Register now.
-Tickets: $5 per person Tickets are non-refundable.
+Appalachian Storytelling Extravaganza Thursday, March 28 - 7PM - Thomas Auditorium, Blue Ridge Community College Storytelling is as old as man has inhabited the Appalachian mountains.
+Local and regional storytellers take the stage with music and stories bringing to life the legends and myths of the mountains featuring acclaimed storytellers Freeman Owle, Ronnie Pepper and Michael "Badhair" Williams.
+Register now before this program is sold out!
+Tickets: $15 per person Tickets are non-refundable.
 This is a ticket-less event.
 Your name will be at the reservations table at the door at the time of the event.
 For more information, contact us at (828) 692-8062.
 Directions to the venue can be found here.

 A Great American Tapestry DVD

 A GREAT AMERICAN TAPESTRY - The Many Strands of Mountain Music is an eye-opening look at music history and how America's melting pot and its cultural tapestry changed the world.
 The film features ballad singers: